50 years growing, 50 years greeningBy Tim Lambert

 “This isn’t just about a single company or industry.
 We want to understand how sustainable we are across the value chain,” says Pelletier.
 It turns out the egg industry is a sustainability success story.

 The study found:

 “I knew going in that, at least at the farm level, we have seen advances in efficiency and productivity,” says Dr. Pelletier.
 “But the degree of efficiency gains surprised me… they were really impressive.”
 Over the past fifty years, the egg industry has produced 50% more eggs using less land, less energy and less water – in total a 50% drop in its environmental footprint – all while making hens healthier.

 “This provides an example where growth and sustainability in an industry are not incompatible with improving environmental outcomes.
 It’s a great thing.
 The egg industry is taking sustainability seriously.”

 What lessons can we draw from the egg industry’s experience as the rest of our economy goes green?
 Dr. Pelletier believes the answer is technology.
 He cites the contemporary example of the egg industry’s first net-zero layer barn.
 An Egg Farmers of Alberta project, the new facility aims to balance its energy inputs and outputs and achieve net-zero energy usage.”² If the project is a success the technology could be scaled up and implemented elsewhere in Canada.

 “The question now is: how do we sustain and improve the egg industry’s performance in the future?” says Dr. Pelletier.
 “The industry is well positioned to continue making sustainability improvements.
 This study offers information that serves as a great basis for figuring out where to go from here.”

 What do you think–where should our industry go from here?
 Did these results surprise you?
-Share this on Facebook (find us at Get Cracking) and Twitter (tag us @eggsoeufs) or leave a comment to tell us what you think.
+Share this on Facebook and Twitter.